-A licensee who provides services through telemedicine or telehealth shall maintain a record of the care provided to a patient.
-Such records shall comply with the requirements of N.J.A.C.
-13:44C-8.1, and all other applicable State and Federal statutes, rules, and regulations for recordkeeping, confidentiality, and disclosure of a patient's record.
+A licensee who provides services through telemedicine or telehealth shall maintain a record of the care provide to a patient.
+Such records shall comply with all applicable State and Federal statutes, rules, and regulations for recordkeeping, confidentiality, and disclosure of a patient's record.

-13:44C-11.7 Prevention of fraud and abuse
+13:35-2A.25 Telemedicine: prevention of fraud and abuse

 - (a) In order to establish that a licensee has made a good faith effort to prevent fraud and abuse when providing services through telemedicine or telehealth, a licensee must establish written protocols that address: - 1.
 Authentication and authorization of users; - 2.
-Authentication of the patient during the initial intake, pursuant to N.J.A.C.
-13:44C-11.4(a)1; - 3.
-Authentication of the origin of information; - 4.
-The prevention of unauthorized access to the system or information; - 5.
-System security, including the integrity of information that is collected, program integrity, and system integrity; - 6.
-Maintenance of documentation about system and information usage; - 7.
+Authentication of the patient during the initial intake pursuant to N.J.A.C.
+13:35-2A.21(a)1; - 3.
+Authentication of the origin of information; - The prevention of unauthorized access to the system or information;

+- 5. System security, including the integrity of information that is collected, program integrity, and system integrity; - Maintenance of documentation about system and information usage; - 7.
 Information storage, maintenance, and transmission; and - 8.
-Synchronization and verification of patient profile data. - 13:44C-11.8 Privacy and notice to patients - (a) Licensees who communicate with patients by electronic communications other than telephone or facsimile shall establish written privacy practices that are consistent with Federal standards under 45 CFR 160 and 164, which are incorporated herein by reference, as amended and supplemented, relating to privacy of individually identifiable health information. - (b) Written privacy practices required pursuant to (a) above shall include privacy and security measures that assure confidentiality and integrity of patient-identifiable information.
-Transmissions, including patient email and laboratory results, must be password protected or protected through substantially equivalent authentication techniques. - (c) A licensee who becomes aware of a breach in confidentiality of patient information, as defined at 45 CFR 164.402, shall comply with the reporting requirements of 45 CFR 164. - (d) Licensees, or their authorized representatives, shall provide a patient, prior to evaluation or treatment, with copies of written privacy practices and shall obtain the patient's written acknowledgement of receipt of the notice.

-- (e) Licensees who provide services through telemedicine or telehealth, or their authorized representatives, shall, prior to providing services, give patients notice regarding telemedicine and telehealth, including the risks and benefits of being treated through telemedicine or telehealth and how to receive follow-up care or assistance in the event of an adverse reaction to the treatment or in the event of an inability to communicate as a result of a technological or equipment failure.
-A licensee shall obtain a signed and dated statement indicating that the patient received this notice. - (f) When telemedicine or telehealth is unable to provide all pertinent clinical information that a licensee exercising ordinary skill and care would deem reasonably necessary to provide care to a patient, the licensee shall inform the patient of this prior to the conclusion of the provision of care through telemedicine or telehealth and shall advise the patient regarding the need for the patient to obtain an additional in-person evaluation reasonably able to meet the patient's needs.
+Synchronization and verification of patient profile data. - 13:35-2A.26 Telemedicine: privacy and notice to patients - (a) Licensees who communicate with patients by electronic communications other than telephone or facsimile shall establish written privacy practices that are consistent with Federal standards under 45 CFR Parts 160 and 164, as amended and supplemented, which are incorporated herein by reference, relating to privacy of individually identifiable health information. - (b) Written privacy practices required by (a) above shall include privacy and security measures that assure confidentiality and integrity of patient-identifiable information.
+Transmissions, including patient email, prescriptions, and laboratory results must be password protected, encrypted electronic prescriptions, or protected through substantially equivalent authentication techniques. - (c) A licensee who becomes aware of a breach in confidentiality of patient information, as defined in 45 CFR 164.402, shall comply with the reporting requirements of 45 CFR Part 164. - (d) Licensees, or their authorized representatives, shall provide a patient, prior to evaluation or treatment, with copies of written privacy practices and shall obtain the patient's written acknowledgement of receipt of the notice. - (e) Licensees who provide services through telemedicine or telehealth, or their authorized representatives, shall, prior to providing services, give patients notice regarding telemedicine and telehealth, including the risks and benefits of being treated through telemedicine or telehealth and how to receive follow-up care or assistance in the event of an adverse reaction to the treatment or in the event of an inability to communicate as a result of a technological or equipment failure.
+A licensee shall obtain a signed and dated statement indicating that the patient received this notice. - (f) When telemedicine or telehealth is unable to provide all pertinent clinical information that a licensee exercising ordinary skill and care would deem reasonably necessary to provide care to a patient, the licensee shall inform the patient of this prior to the conclusion of the provision of care through telemedicine or telehealth and shall advise the patient regarding the need for the patient to obtain an additional in-person medical evaluation reasonably able to meet the patient's needs.